 The China-Belarus Industrial Park Great Stone offers the world’s best legal framework for doing business.

 He stressed that the Park becomes international.
 A big interest in it is demonstrated by Belarusian, European, American and Russian companies.
-Alexander Lukashenko cited an example of the global European operator Duisport which is ready to take part in the management of the Park and apply its experience there.
+Aleksandr Lukashenko cited an example of the global European operator Duisport which is ready to take part in the management of the Park and apply its experience there.

 The meeting was attended by representatives of China’s largest corporations, the majority of which are shareholders and resident companies of the park.
-“Their example demonstrates mutual benefits and the potential of cooperation in investment,” Alexander Lukashenko said.
+“Their example demonstrates mutual benefits and the potential of cooperation in investment,” Aleksandr Lukashenko said.

 According to the President, it is needed to strengthen cooperation in many avenues in the near future.
 These include direct investment in the park, construction of new high-tech enterprises, companies of tomorrow.
 “You understand that if we build enterprises of yesterday or even today, we will not be able to sell the products of these enterprises on the markets of the European Union and other markets.
 We need high-tech enterprises to sell their products in any corner of the planet,” the Belarusian leader noted.

 In his words, a huge potential of the joint project gives us hope for a bigger presence of Chinese corporations in the park.
-“I am convinced that if this process is launched the park will get new breath, new opportunities,” Alexander Lukashenko said.
+“I am convinced that if this process is launched the park will get new breath, new opportunities,” Aleksandr Lukashenko said.

 Another avenue is the development of bilateral projects, the merger of companies, and the integration of their potentials.
 “We are prepared for it,” the head of state assured.